Nodoka4318/Gigafile-XGF-Explorer/README.md

 - Downloading of one or multiple files found
 - Saving search logs

+**To avoid overloading the requesting server, the frequency of searches is limited to 2 codes per second.**

 ## How to use
 Download the latest version zip from the [release page](https://github.com/Nodoka4318/Gigafile-XGF-Explorer/releases/latest) and unzip it.